 Whether the innovation of CBDCs holds any implication for cryptocurrencies, one cannot say.
 Would crypto adherents be willing to revert to the CBDCs?
 Or better still, one should ask.
 “How do these governments hope to enforce the general use of CBDCs against the massive population of crypto users?”
-Finally, would the use of CBDCs phase-out cryptocurrencies?
+Finally, would the use of CBDCs phase out cryptocurrencies?
 So many questions, yet few answers.

 Like they say, “Affliction shall not rise a second time”.
-The massive population of crypto users, mainly comprising the youth, would not be willing to forfeit decentralisation and other perks for the centralised nature of the CBDCs.
+The massive population of crypto users, mainly comprising the youth, would not be willing to forfeit decentralization and other perks for the centralised nature of the CBDCs.
 Besides, many cryptocurrencies have found real-life use cases and were created to solve real-life problems.
 Thus, it will be a tussle for the governments’ CBDCs to phase out cryptocurrencies.
 Whichever one would win the digital currency tussle (government-backed or socially accepted), only time would tell.